 The A7S III can save files in RAW format, giving you more room for post-processing, and it has a native ISO range of 80 – 102400 that can be increased to 50 – 409600.

 DxOMark is a standard for assessing camera sensor image quality objectively.

 DxO Mark evaluated the Sony A7S III sensor, awarding it an overall score of 85 for its ability to produce high-quality images.

-Sony doesn’t explicitly mention it, but the camera has a dual ISO circuit function that bases at ISO 640 and again at ISO 16,000.
+Sony doesn’t mention it explicitly, but the camera has a dual ISO circuit function based at ISO 640 and again at ISO 16,000.